-Yes.
-We currecutly have no Administrative Assistant and as such this work is falling to the department chair and other ESS Dept. and district staff.
-We also lost our instrument technician (there are no plan to replace them) and as a result, maintenance on telescopes and microscopes is not being completed.
+We lost our instrument technician (there are no plan to replace them) and as a result, maintenance on telescopes and microscopes is not being completed.
 Therefore, we are not accomplishing the work that must be performed.
 Instructors are fixing issues that they can on the fly, as encountered.
 Larger issues - beyond instructor experience - are not being fixed.
 This impacts our program/unit by eroding morale, costing more money in the long run due to deferred maintenaince/equipment failure, and resulting in worse outcomes for students.